 - Re PZ EWHC 2294 (Fam) – Olivia appeared in the High Court and in the Court of Appeal as sole counsel, in a case involving the withdrawal of life sustaining medical treatment from a child.

-Olivia has published/contributed to articles which have appeared in Lexis PSL, Family Law Week, and the Ethiopian Yearbook of International Law.
+- Olivia has published/contributed to a number of articles which have appeared in Lexis PSL, Family Law Week, and the Ethiopian Yearbook of International Law.

 Prior to the Bar